Skip to content

 The population-based standards provide a snapshot of the level of service provided by current recreation amenities and a road map for addressing the number of amenities in the future.
 The level of service standards can be used to help prioritize which actions will increase equitable access to recreational amenities for the most residents.

-For this Park Needs Assessment, access considerations were incorporated into identifying the 36 prospective park sites that are part of the universe of sites.
+For this Park Needs Assessment, access considerations were incorporated into identifying the 36 New Park Priority Areas that are part of the Universe of Sites as described in Site Prioritization.

 Population-Based Standards

-On the level of service pages are the recommended level of service standards and future amenity counts to meet the median level of service of LA’s peer cities by 2050.
+On the following pages are the recommended level of service standards and future amenity counts to meet the median level of service of LA’s peer cities by 2050.

 To help set population-based level of service standards, the most common recreation amenities were looked at through four data points:

 Population-based level of service is typically expressed as a ratio of number of amenities to population.
-The current level of service is based on counts of RAP’s existing amenities.
+The current level of service is based on counts of RAP’s existing amenities from RAP’s GIS database within City parks.

-National participation trends are based on the Sports and Fitness Industry Association’s 2025 Topline Participation Report, which tracks rates of activity for Americans aged six and older across various recreational activities over time.
+National participation trends are based on the Sports and Fitness Industry Association’s 2025 Topline Participation Report, which tracks rates of activity over time for Americans aged six and older across various recreational activities.
 Participation growth or decline on the following pages represents a weighted average of participation trends across activities that use a particular amenity.
 While the national trends for amenities are useful, it is important to keep in mind they include numbers from localities that may have very different demographics and climates from Los Angeles.

 Some data supports raising the current level of service.
 Other data supports maintaining or lowering the current level of service.